 Still, just to make sure that I haven’t missed some sort of monumental breakthrough that will help funny people capitalize on their talent…

 I spent some time checking out the information provided by Peter McGraw, the researcher and purveyor of The Benign Violation Theory (which is showcased in the book The Humor Code (#ad).

-Now before I get deep in the weeds about The Benign Violation Theory (BVT), which is touted in some circles as possibly the most monumental “break though” to happen in the world of spoken word comedy since the invention of those battery powered back massagers that are rumored to be inspirationally multipurposed on a regular basis…
+Now before I get deep in the weeds about The Benign Violation Theory (BVT), which is lauded in some circles as possibly the most monumental “break though” to happen in the world of spoken word comedy since the invention of those battery powered back massagers that are rumored to be inspirationally multipurposed on a regular basis…

 Here is a very brief audio that accurately depicts my no-punches-pulled, professional opinion about efficacy of BVT and just how critical the insight provided by the theory truly ranks in the world of spoken word comedy: